brightbytes/sql-cms/README.md

 ## Run Management

 This application uses Sidekiq via Active::Job for parallelization of Runs, Transform groups, and DataQualityReports.
 Details may be found in `app/jobs/`.

+## Demo Workflow

+This application comes with a Demo Workflow that was ported from an ancestor of this application.
+There, it also was a pre-requirement-specification Demo Wokrflow intended to be sufficiently complex to test the application.
+In and of itself, it's meaningless, but it does provide some examples of how to use this system.

+## Future plans

+- Implement an S3 browser for the Create and Edit Import DataFile pages, so S3 URLs needn't be copy/pasted in.
+- Implement the 2 remaining Transform runners
+- Add Redshift support, both for production and local development.
+- Maybe port to Convox, especially if it would facilitate Redshift support.
+- Add an API and/or SQS integration for remote-triggering of Workflow Runs
+- Attain complete BE test coverage (mostly there), and add FE coverage (there's none yet).
+- Perhaps generalize the notion of a Transform beyond pure SQL to encompass external services.

 ## Environment Setup for local development